SeventeenSierra/seventeen-sierra/content/pages/index.md

       - type: FeaturedItem
         title: Advocacy
         text: >+
-          SeventeenSierra has several core beliefs that warrant having firms positions on and taking every chance possible to advocate for them.
+          Seventeen Sierra, LLC  has several core beliefs that warrant having firms positions on and taking every chance possible to advocate for them.

           *   Security will never be done